alemenze/bact-builder/README.md

 ## Metadata
 DONT USE SPACES!
-Dont use dashes in directory names either
+Dont use dashes in directory names either- well you can but dont use 2 Kraken can throw error if you run too many too fast without it downloading the ref

 ## Summary Features: